nu11ptr/flexstr/README.md

 Works just like `String`

-NOTE: There is no real benefit to passing as a `&str` as you can always deference inside the function.
-By passing in as a `&Stringy` you retain the option for cheap conditional ownership via `clone()`.
+NOTE: The only benefit to passing as a `&str` is more flexibility in what is passed.
+By passing as a `&Stringy` instead, we retain the possibility of cheap multi ownership (see below).

 ```rust
 fn my_func(str: &Stringy) {